Export certification requirements for Christmas trees

 Requirements to export to other destinations

-Other destinations such the United States, Jamaica, Saint Kitts and Nevis, United Arab Emirates, Venezuela, Thailand, Trinidad and Tobago, Japan, Singapore and some Caribbean islands.
+Other destinations include the United States, Jamaica, Saint Kitts and Nevis, United Arab Emirates, Venezuela, Thailand, Trinidad and Tobago, Japan, Singapore and some Caribbean islands.

 Export certification: